-Severe Weather: What to do for a Hurricane
+Severe Weather: How to Prepare for a Hurricane

-Watch the news if there is a threat of hurricane conditions within 24 to 36 hours.
+Watch the news if hurricane conditions threaten within 24 to 36 hours.

 - Listen to radio or watch TV for weather updates.

-- Locate Storm Readiness Kit.
-Click here to learn what to include and how to prepare your own.
+- Locate your storm readiness kit.
+Click here to learn what a kit should include and how to prepare your own.

-- Fill gas containers for generator.
-Store in a safe place.
+- Fill gas containers for your generator and store in a safe place.
 Learn more about emergency generators here.

 - Clear your yard of debris.